LaunchCodeEducation/java-web-development/src/chapters/interfaces-and-polymorphism/given-interfaces.rst

 .. admonition:: Question

+   True or False

-   True or False: an interface can extend another interface.
+   An interface can extend another interface.

 .. ans: True